 The good and the bad

-VRF systems offer several advantages over conventional technology:
+VRF systems offer a number of advantages over conventional technology:

 Sounds great, right?
 Well, VRF systems do have some issues:

-• Piping limitations.
-VRF systems have restrictions on the length of horizontal and vertical piping between components.
+- Piping limitations: VRF systems have restrictions on the length of horizontal and vertical piping runs between components.

 If you are considering an HVAC system upgrade, ask your contractor if VRF systems are right for your facility.